redwoodjs/redwood/docs/docs/forms.md

 The treatment of empty field values is governed by the following:

  1. If `setValueAs` is specified by the user, the specified function will determine the behavior of empty fields.
- 2  If the `emptyAs` prop is set, then the emptyAs prop will determine the field value on an empty condition.
+ 2. If the `emptyAs` prop is set, then the `emptyAs` prop will determine the field value on an empty condition.
 See below for `emptyAs` prop values.
  3. If the `validation = { required: true }` prop is set, an empty field will return null.
 However, the validation provided by react-hook-forms should engage and prevent submission of the form as an empty value would not satisfy the `required` validation.